microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 ```

 The name of the public IP Address resource can be found in the _name_ field of the output.
 In our
 example output the name of the public IP address resource is `pppppppp-pppp-pppp-pppp-pppppppppppp`.
+Also write down the value of the _ipAddress_ field as we need the the address when we deploy the sample
+to our aks cluster, in our example output the ipAddress is `255.255.255.255`.

 ### Set DNS name for public IP resource